Lahma712/A--search-algorithm/README.md

 - A smaller <i>heuristic weight</i> results in a longer runtime but cheaper path
 - A bigger <i>heuristic weight</i> results in a smaller runtime but more expensive path

-However, this is more a general guideline and does not strictly apply to every case (See the practical example below).
+However, this is more of a general guideline and does not strictly apply to every case, as there are limits to it.
+This can be seen in the practical example below.
 # <b>Practical example:</b>

 This is a labyrinth that I drew.

 The respective costs are <b>944</b> (weight: <b>1.0</b>), <b>1102</b> (weight: <b>10.0</b>) and <b>1729</b> (weight: <b>100.0</b>).
-One notices that with a weight of <b>10</b>, the algorithms works significantly faster but the path is slightly more expensive (as expected), however if we increase the weight excessively (weight <b>100</b>), the runtime gets longer again and the path much more expensive.
+One notices that with a weight of <b>10</b>, the algorithm works significantly faster but the path is slightly more expensive (as expected), however if we increase the weight excessively (weight of <b>100</b>), the runtime gets longer again and the path much more expensive.
 This shows that one needs to find a <i>heuristic weight</i> that balances <i>speed</i> and <i>optimal cost</i>.
 In this case that would be a weight of <b>10</b>:

 <img src="https://media.giphy.com/media/NTKVNjsTskTEhf7KjF/giphy.gif" width = 400/> <img src="https://media.giphy.com/media/8e1yMiT0ibGC9iU45t/giphy.gif" width = 400/>
 <img src="https://media.giphy.com/media/tywtvzro0fwiq9bweR/giphy.gif" width = 400/>